 You may have to travel long distances to different jobs and spend periods away from home, possibly abroad.

-You could enter at technician level after completing a relevant HNC or HND in an engineering discipline.
-Glasgow Kelvin College offers an HNC in Building Services: Engineering on a full time, part time or day release basis.
-You need Higher Maths and Physics at B or a relevant NC at SCQF Level 6.
+You could enter at technician level after completing a relevant HNC (SCQF Level 7) or HND (SCQF Level 8) in an engineering discipline.
+Glasgow Kelvin College offers an HNC in Building Services Engineering on a full or part time basis.
+You need Higher Maths or Physics (or another Higher plus Maths at National 5) or a relevant NC at SCQF Level 6.

 Other relevant subjects include environmental engineering, electrical, electronic, mechanical or systems control engineering.

-Entry requirements for an HNC or HND are usually 1-2 Highers, or relevant NC or NQ.
+Entry requirements for an HNC or HND are usually 1-2 Highers, or relevant NC or NQ (SCQF Levels 4-6).
 Maths and Physics may be required.

 To enter as a trainee engineer, you would have a relevant degree or postgraduate qualification.

 Entry requirements for an engineering degree are usually 4-5 Highers, preferably including Maths and Physics plus National 5 English.

-Glasgow Caledonian University offers a BSc degree course in Building Services Engineering on a full or part time basis.
-For entry you require 4 Highers at BBCC including Maths and Physics or a technological subject plus National 5 English.
+Glasgow Caledonian University offers a BEng Hons (SCQF Level 10) degree course in Building Services Engineering on a full or part time basis.
+Entry is to 2nd or 3rd year entry for those with a relevant HNC or HND.

-You might enter through a Technical Apprenticeship.
+You might enter through a Graduate Apprenticeship in Engineering: Design and Manufacture (at SCQF Level 10).
 Relevant Highers are required.

 Premises, such as hospitals, information technology centres and swimming pools, need specialist services.
 Jobs are with building firms, architects' practices, design consultancy firms, civil engineering companies, equipment manufacturers, NHS Trusts, power stations and local authorities.